2014 Marysville Pilchuck High School shooting: Victims

+On October 24, 2024, the tenth anniversary of the shooting, a memorial walk in Marysville was hosted.

 Perpetrator

 Jaylen Ray Fryberg (July 31, 1999 – October 24, 2014), a 15-year-old freshman student at the school, was identified as the shooter based on reports from other students at the scene.
 Fryberg was a wrestler and football player at the school.
 He was described as "generally happy", "a really nice kid", and "not a violent person".
 He was later said to have been experiencing difficulties in adjusting to the school environment, with his grades slipping and missing classes for several days.

 Fryberg was of Native American descent and a member of the Tulalip tribe.
 He was close friends with his cousins Andrew Fryberg and Nate Hatch.
 One week prior to the shooting, Fryberg had been announced as the school's freshman homecoming prince at a football game.
 He used multiple social media accounts that frequently depicted him hunting and using rifles.
 The ownership of the Beretta handgun used in the shooting was traced to Fryberg's father.

 Fryberg's last few Twitter posts were described as "emotional".
 Hours before the shooting, a fellow student had asked him if he was doing okay following a fight with another student who had been using racial slurs.
 Fryberg had been suspended from school and the football team following the fight.

 A student claimed that Fryberg fought with a student over a girl, and another that one of Fryberg's victims was a girl who turned him down when he asked her out on a date.
 This girl, later identified as Zoë Raine Galasso, was reported to have been dating Fryberg's cousin Andrew at the time.
 Fryberg also had an ex-girlfriend at the time of the shooting, Shilene George, to whom he sent pictures of himself with the handgun in the school cafeteria immediately prior to the shooting.
 She told authorities she was forced to end the relationship days prior to the shooting after Fryberg became violent with her.